jayanthkoushik/alphanet/paper/sections/1_intro.md

-To understand the poor rare class performance of long-tail models, we analyzed predictions of the cRT model[@2020.Kalantidis.Kang] on test samples from 'few' split classes (i.e., classes with limited training samples) in ImageNet‑LT. @fig:analysis:bins shows predictions binned into three groups: (1) samples classified correctly; (2) samples incorrectly classified as a visually similar class (e.g., predicting 'husky' instead of 'malamute'); and (3) samples incorrectly classified as a visually dissimilar class (e.g., predicting 'goldfish' instead of 'malamute').
-A significant portion of the misclassifications (about 23%) are to visually similar classes. @fig:analysis:egs highlights the reason behind this issue, with samples from one pair of visually similar classes; the differences are subtle, and can be hard even for humans to identify.
+To understand the poor rare class performance of long-tail models, we analyzed predictions of the cRT model[@2020.Kalantidis.Kang] on test samples from ImageNet‑LT's 'few' split (i.e., classes with limited training samples). @fig:analysis:bins shows predictions binned into three groups: (1) samples classified correctly; (2) samples incorrectly classified as a visually similar 'base' split[^note:base_split] class (e.g., 'husky' instead of 'malamute'); and (3) samples incorrectly classified as a visually dissimilar class (e.g., 'goldfish' instead of 'malamute').
+A significant portion of the misclassifications (about 23%) are to visually similar frequent classes. @fig:analysis:egs highlights the reason behind this issue, with samples from one pair of visually similar classes; the differences are subtle, and can be hard even for humans to identify.
 To get a quantitative understanding, we analyzed the relationship between per-class test accuracy and mean distance of a class to its nearest neighbors (see @sec:method for details).
-@fig:analysis:acc_vs_dist shows a strong positive correlation between accuracy and mean distance, that is, 'few' split classes with close neighbors have lower test accuracy than classes with distant neighbors.
+@fig:analysis:acc_vs_dist shows a strong positive correlation between accuracy and mean distance, meaning that rare classes with close neighbors have lower test accuracy than classes with distant neighbors.

-Based on these analyses, we designed a method to directly improve the accuracy of rare classes in long-tail classification.
+Based on these analyses, we designed a method to directly improve the accuracy on rare classes in long-tail classification.
 Our method, AlphaNet, uses information from visually similar frequent classes to improve classifiers for rare classes. @fig:alphanet illustrates the pipeline of our method.
 At a high level, AlphaNet can be seen as moving